Welcome to today's edition of the Rush 24-7 podcast.

 I'll miss Huntsman's daughters out there in the campaign.

-That's what that's have I heard of the Huntsman Daughters?
+Have I heard the Huntsman daughters?

 No, I have not.

-How many times do I tell you people I use closed captioning that I can't hear television?
+How many times do I tell you people I use closed captioning that I can't hear on television?

-You everybody for even the people who know me intimately forget that I can't hear.
+Everybody, even the people who know me intimately forget that I can't hear.

-So no, I've never heard them speak.
+So, no, I've never heard them speak.

 The My TV mute is on.